ewansetin/Sentiment-analysis-machine-learning-model/README.md

 | **Partial stop-words removal** | This process involves removing stop words such as "the", "of", "and", "a", "to", and "in", but keeping stop words such as “not” and “but”.  | ['Fast', 'machine', ',', 'another', 'apple', 'con', '.', 'Costs', 'fortune', '.', 'buy', 'apps', ',', 'freely', 'ones', 'iPhone', '.', 'never', 'boaught', 'iphone', '.', 'phone', 'free', '.', 'Far', 'expensive', '!', 'return', 'ASAP', '.']   |
 | **Lemmatisation** | Lemmatisation converts words to their base or root form (lemma)  | ['Fast', 'machine', ',', 'another', 'apple', 'con', '.', 'cost', 'fortune', '.', 'buy', 'apps', ',', 'freely', 'one', 'iPhone', '.', 'never', 'boaught', 'iPhone', '.', 'phone', 'free', '.', 'Far', 'expensive', '!', 'return', 'ASAP', '.']   |
 | **Stemming** | Stemming involves truncating suffixes to convert words into their root form.  | ['Fast', 'machin', ',', 'anoth', 'appl', 'con', '.', 'cost', 'fortun', '.', 'buy', 'app', ',', 'free', 'one', 'iPhone', '.', 'never', 'boaught', 'iPhone', '.', 'phone', 'free', '.', 'Far', 'expens', '!', 'return', 'ASAP', '.']   |

+### Feature Extraction

+Feature extraction transforms text into numeric representations for the models.
+Techniques like TF-IDF, Bag-of-Words (BoW), N-grams, or word embeddings are common.
+For this project, BoW was used to avoid introducing biases across classifiers, while keeping the preprocessing consistent.

+### Classification Models

+To fairly evaluate both approaches, we selected two probabilistic classifiers (Naive Bayes, Logistic Regression) and two non-probabilistic classifiers (Random Forest, SVM).
+These were chosen based on their strong performance in prior research, prevalence in sentiment analysis tasks, and compatibility with reviews-based datasets.

+### Model Evaluation

+Models were assessed using accuracy, precision, recall, F1-score, and confusion matrices.
+Additional validation included cross-validation and testing on unseen or external data to ensure robust comparisons.
+This framework allows conclusions about the effectiveness of probabilistic vs. non-probabilistic approaches in AI-driven sentiment analysis.